On the radar

 The four hospitality tiers, and why voice matters more than budget

-Run the numbers on a casual neighbourhood restaurant and a Michelin tasting room and you will find the same kinds of findings in both.
+Run the numbers on a casual neighbourhood restaurant and a Michelin tasting room and you find the same kinds of findings in both.
 A dish that earns well and nobody orders.
 A crowd-pleaser that does not carry its margin.
-A table that is not turning, or a course that is not landing.
-The diagnostics are not tier-specific.
-The mathematics of contribution margin does not care what is on the awning.
+A table that is not turning.
+The diagnostics are not tier-specific — the mathematics of contribution margin does not care what is on the awning.

-What is tier-specific is what you do about it — and, just as much, how you say it.
+What is tier-specific is what you do about it, and how you say it.
 That second part is the one most analysis gets wrong.

 The four tiers

-The Couverte methodology runs on four restaurant tiers, and the tier is the first thing you set, before any analysis runs.
+The Couverte methodology runs on four restaurant tiers — the first thing you set, before any analysis runs.

 Tier 1 — Local and Casual.
 The neighbourhood room.
-The economics have to work first, and the room runs on table turns.
+Economics first, and the room runs on table turns.
 A seat that does not turn enough at lunch is revenue left on the floor.

-Tier 2 — Hotel F&B. The restaurant inside a property, where breakfast, lunch, dinner, and room service are all different businesses sharing a kitchen.
-Profit per seat-hour by daypart is where the money hides, and the F&B experience shapes how the whole hotel is remembered.
+Tier 2 — Hotel F&B. Breakfast, lunch, dinner, and room service are all different businesses sharing a kitchen.
+Profit per seat-hour by daypart is where the money hides.

 Tier 3 — Fine Dining.
 The destination room.
-Turnover is meant to be low — you do not want to flip a table here.
-The figure that matters is profit per cover: how much each guest is worth across a full, unhurried experience.
+Turnover is meant to be low.
+The figure that matters is profit per cover — how much each guest is worth across a full, unhurried experience.

 Tier 4 — Michelin.
-The tasting menu fixes both the duration and the price, so the time-and-space metrics nearly drop out.
-What is left is creative coherence — whether each course earns its place in the narrative, not in the spreadsheet.
+The tasting menu fixes duration and price, so the time-and-space metrics nearly drop out.
+What is left is creative coherence — whether each course earns its place in the narrative, not the spreadsheet.

-That is the budget read of the tiers, and it is the obvious half.
+That is the budget read, and the obvious half.
 The half that does the real work is voice.

 The same finding, four ways

 At Tier 1, it is a direct instruction.
-Move the dish to the top-right panel of a two-panel menu.
-Stretch the description to twelve to fifteen words and lead with value — house-made, locally sourced, served with.
-Charm pricing is fine here.
-The recommendation reads like a clear note to a working operator who has five other jobs today, because that is exactly who is reading it.
+Move the dish to the top-right panel.
+Stretch the description to twelve to fifteen words and lead with value — house-made, locally sourced.
+Charm pricing is fine.
+It reads like a clear note to a working operator who has five other jobs today, because that is who is reading it.

 At Tier 2, promotion becomes a service play.
-Feature the dish as the chef’s recommendation at dinner.
-Brief the floor team on a two-sentence spoken description.
-Test it as a highlighted room-service item on the in-room card.
-The voice frames the change as something that serves the guest and the bottom line together — never as cold optimisation, because in a hotel the F&B team thinks of itself as hospitality first.
+Feature it as the chef’s recommendation at dinner.
+Brief the floor on a two-sentence spoken description.
+Test it on the in-room card.
+The voice frames the change as serving the guest and the bottom line together — never cold optimisation, because in a hotel the F&B team thinks of itself as hospitality first.

 At Tier 3, promotion gets quieter.
-Position the dish next to the highest-priced plate so it works as an anchor.
+Position the dish next to the highest-priced plate so it anchors.
 Lift a tableside element to raise perceived value without raising cost.
-Descriptions run short — four to ten words, technique and ingredient doing the work, no decorative adjectives.
+Descriptions run short — four to ten words, technique and ingredient doing the work.
 No currency symbols, no decimals, no price column.
-The voice is composed.
-It respects the room.
+The voice respects the room.

 At Tier 4, you do not really “promote” at all.
 You ask a question.
-If the course serves the menu’s narrative arc, treat it as a signature moment.
-If its low draw is a matter of sequence — the wrong beat in the tasting progression — reposition it rather than reprice it.
+If the course serves the narrative arc, treat it as a signature moment.
+If its low draw is a matter of sequence, reposition rather than reprice.
 The voice never instructs the chef on creative matters.
 It raises coherence and lets the kitchen decide.

 Same Puzzle.
-Same underlying mathematics.
-Four genuinely different recommendations, and four genuinely different registers.
+Same mathematics.
+Four genuinely different recommendations, four genuinely different registers.

 Why the voice is not decoration

-It would be easy to read the above as polish — the analysis is the substance, the wording is the garnish.
+It would be easy to read that as polish — the analysis is substance, the wording is garnish.
 That is backwards.

 A recommendation that is technically correct and tonally wrong does not get a discount.
 It gets ignored.
-Hand a Michelin chef a Tier 1 instruction — “reprice for volume, stretch the description, test a price cut” — and you have not given them slightly-too-blunt advice.
-You have told them, in one sentence, that you do not understand their restaurant.
-Everything else you say after that is discounted to zero.
-Hand a casual operator who is mid-service a paragraph of fine-dining restraint about narrative arcs and perceived value, and they will nod, file it, and never act on it, because it does not sound like their world.
+Hand a Michelin chef a Tier 1 instruction — “reprice for volume, stretch the description, test a price cut” — and you have not given blunt advice.
+You have told them, in one sentence, that you do not understand their restaurant, and everything after is discounted to zero.
+Hand a casual operator mid-service a paragraph of fine-dining restraint about narrative arcs, and they will nod, file it, and never act, because it does not sound like their world.

 The display rules carry the same weight.
-Charm pricing reads as honest and friendly in a neighbourhood trattoria and reads as cheap in a fine-dining room.
-A price column makes a casual guest shop efficiently and makes a fine-dining guest feel they are being sold to.
-None of that is taste.
-It is how guests in each kind of room have been trained, over years, to read a menu — and a recommendation that ignores it is fighting the guest instead of the problem.
+Charm pricing reads as honest in a neighbourhood trattoria and cheap in a fine-dining room.
+A price column lets a casual guest shop efficiently and makes a fine-dining guest feel sold to.
+That is not taste — it is how guests in each room have been trained, over years, to read a menu.
+A recommendation that ignores it is fighting the guest instead of the problem.

-This is also why a generic analysis tool struggles here.
-It is straightforward to compute a contribution margin.
-It is much harder to know that the same number should produce a blunt instruction in one room and a careful question in another.
-That judgment — which finding, which tier, which voice — is the part of consulting that does not reduce to a formula, and it is the part the Verdict is built to carry.
+This is why a generic analysis tool struggles here.
+Computing a contribution margin is straightforward.
+Knowing that the same number should produce a blunt instruction in one room and a careful question in another is much harder.
+That judgment — which finding, which tier, which voice — is the part of consulting that does not reduce to a formula, and the part the Verdict is built to carry.

 Start with the Verdict